 Most Rides at One Amusement Park

 With 72 rides, which includes coasters (although that's probably counting Gemini as two rides), Cedar Point certainly has a bounty.
-I could be wrong, but I believe that without counting Valravn, the park already held the record for most number of rides.Continue to 9 of 10 below.
+I could be wrong, but I believe that without including Valravn, the park already held the record for most number of rides.Continue to 9 of 10 below.

 09 of 10